OpenSUTD/50.012_2023_lab1_tests/README.md

 The cache directory will be left in the state of the last test run as it is cleaned at the start of each test.
 If debugging errors it is suggested you run one test at a time using the `-k` argument in `PYTEST_ADDOPTS`.

 > If you open a log file in the editor and re-run the test suite, you need to reload the file from disk to get the latest version.

+#### Proxy Monitor Log

+The monitor is the process that runs your proxy repeatedly on demand.
+You can inspect the logs of the `proxy` container (`docker compose logs proxy`) to check for any abnormalities, such as detecting the TIME_WAIT bug (see below).

 ### Running the tests again